garg02/custom-metric-reporter-gcp/README.md

 This application reports custom metrics to GCP Monitoring and is written in Go.
 To export the metrics, it reads a list of key-value pairs from an input file and creates (or appends the data to) the intended custom metric.

 For each pair in the file, the key becomes the name of the custom metric, and ***the value becomes part of the label of the custom metric*** (and not the actual value of the custom metric).
-While it may seem counterintuitive to store the metric value as a "metadata", our custom metric use-case is to join/align the metrics to an instance's CPU/GPU/IO usage.
+While it may seem counterintuitive to store the value as a label, we want to join/align the metrics to an instance's CPU/GPU/IO usage.
 Therefore, we would benefit from storing the value as metric "metadata" rather than the number itself.

 ### Before Starting
 1. Install Golang on your instance